Cat's Claw

 • Classification

-Cat's claw (Uncaria tomentosa) is a member of Rubiaceae family, which comprises about 13,000 species, including coffee (Coffea arabica), cleavers (Galium aparine), quinine (Cinchona officinalis), squaw vine (Mitchella repens), and Noni (Morinda citrifolia).
+Cat's claw (Uncaria tomentosa) is a member of Rubiaceae family, which comprises about 13,000 species, including coffee (Coffea arabica), cleavers (Galium aparine), quinine (Cinchona officinalis), partridge berry (Mitchella repens), and Noni (Morinda citrifolia).

 • Related Species